vischia/vischia.github.io/index.markdown

 - If you are interested in applying to Spanish funding agencies for funding for a PhD with me, please contact me (email address at the bottom of the page).

+- 2024.09-present: **María Pereira Martínez**, PhD thesis in Physics: *"Use of machine learning techniques for the optimization of a neutron tomography system"* (Universidad de Santiago de Compostela, co-supervised with Xabier Cid Vidal).
 - 2023.06-present: **Sadhana Verma**, PhD thesis in Physics: *"Off-Shell Higgs to WW production"* (IIT Madras, co-supervised with [Arul Lakshminarayan](https://physics.iitm.ac.in/~arul/))

 ### Current Master students

-- 2023.12-2024.07: **María Pereira Martínez**, MSc thesis in Physics: *"Use of machine learning techniques for the optimization of a neutron tomography system"* (Universidad de Santiago de Compostela, co-supervised with Xabier Cid Vidal).

 ### Current Bachelor students

 - 2024.09-present: **Marta de la Puente Santos**, BSc in Physics, *...* (UniOvi).